brandur/askja/README.md

 ### Configuration

-Copy `config/config.yml.example` to `config/config.yml` and modify its values as appropriate.
+Open one of `config/app/development.rb` or `config/app/production.rb` and modify values as appropriate.

 ### Secret Token